ndim/send-echo-request/README.md

 The stripping part reduces the file size from ~20K to ~8K.
 (Yes, the strip utility should really be from the OpenWRT buildroot toolchain.)

-After copying `send-echo-request` over to the OpenWRT host, it should be available for use.
+After copying the `send-echo-request` executable over to the OpenWRT host, it should be available for use:

 	scp send-echo-request openwrt_host:/bin/